Tyk and OWASP Top Ten Threats

 For Denial of Service (DoS) attacks it is recommended to use specialist 3rd party services to prevent DoS attacks from reaching your infrastructure.

-5 - Broken Function Level Authorisation (BFLA)
+5 - Broken Function Level Authorization (BFLA)

-To prevent Broken Functional Level Authorization (BFLA), requests to REST API endpoints must be authorised correctly.
+To prevent Broken Functional Level Authorization (BFLA), requests to REST API endpoints must be authorized correctly.
 This involves validating client permissions against the requested resources.
 Requests from clients with insufficient permissions must be rejected.

 Tyk offers several measures to assist with protection from BFLA threats:

-• Establish path-based access rights: Policies are predefined sets of rules which grant access to particular APIs.
+- Establish path-based access rights: Policies are predefined sets of rules which grant access to particular APIs.
 These can include path-based permissions, which restrict access to particular paths and methods within an API.
 Clients can be assigned one or more policies which the Gateway will validate when it receives a request.

-• Access Control: Tyk has plugins that control access to API endpoints.
+- Access Control: Tyk has plugins that control access to API endpoints.
 They are known as allowlist and blocklist and can be configured via the Endpoint Designer of an API Definition.
 Both plugins grant and deny access to API paths and methods, but do so in different ways, which makes them mutually exclusive.
 When the allowlist plugin is used, only the marked paths and methods are allowed, all other paths and methods are blocked.
 This can be perceived as deny by default since it provides the least privileges.
 The reverse is true for the blocklist plugin, only the paths and methods marked as blocklist are blocked, all other paths and methods are allowed.
 It is recommended to use the allowlist approach, since it is the most restrictive, only allowing marked endpoint paths and paths.

-• CORS: This functionality allows the Tyk Gateway to limit API access to particular browser-based consumers.
+- CORS: This functionality allows the Tyk Gateway to limit API access to particular browser-based consumers.

 6 - Unrestricted Access To Sensitive Business Flows

-This involves attackers understanding an API’s business model, identifying sensitive business processes and automating unauthorised access to these processes.
+This involves attackers understanding an API’s business model, identifying sensitive business processes and automating unauthorized access to these processes.
 This can disrupt business operations by preventing legitimate users from making purchases for example.
 Attackers manually locate target resources and work to bypass any existing mitigation measures.

 These business flows are application specific, being unique to the API’s backend systems.
 Subsequently, the API owner is responsible for addressing the security issues posed by this threat.
 Furthermore, to discover points of exploitation and test IT security breaches, pentesting is recommended.